andy5211d/DR2TVOverlay/ReadMe.md

 proportional font is used the data may extend out of the 'Overlay' bounds or more likely not line-up with other displayed data.
 The two fonts used are 'DejaVu Sans Mono Book' and 'Monofonto Regular'.
 Other monotype fonts may work.

-- Download and install Exeldro's [Source Dock](https://obsproject.com/forum/resources/source-dock.1317/), [Gradient Source](https://obsproject.com/forum/resources/gradient-source.1172/) and from Palakis [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) add-ins to OBS-Studio.
+- Download and install Exeldro's [Source Dock](https://obsproject.com/forum/resources/source-dock.1317/), and [Gradient Source](https://obsproject.com/forum/resources/gradient-source.1172/) add-ins to OBS-Studio.

 - Download zip file from (https://github.com//andy5211d/DR2TVOverlay), unpack/unzip.